chrisxfire/chrisxfire.github.io/content/notes/_net/configuration/options-pattern.md

 This pattern supports a mechanism to validate configuration data.

-# Configuring and Using Options
+# configuring and using options
 High-level Process:
 1. Create options classes that model the configuration data
 2. Add instances of `Option<TOption>` to the DI container